-Breast implant removal from a Specialist Plastic Surgeon
+Breast implant removal from a specialist plastic surgeon

 Removing breast implants

 Bad breast augmentation is not the only reason breast implants are removed.
 Health concerns such as breast cancer can require the removal of breast implants.
-Not because the implants have caused cancer, but treatment can be more effective after the implants have been removed.
+Not because the implants have caused the cancer, but treatment can be more effective after the implants have been removed.

 Implant-associated complications include: